tideland/gorest/README.md

-# Tideland Go REST Server Library
+# Tideland GoREST

 ## Description

-The *Tideland Go REST Server Library* helps developing RESTful server systems.
+*Tideland GoREST* helps developing RESTful server systems.
 It provides a convenient mapping of URL to handlers and methods specific to the called HTTP method.
 Additionally there are helpers for marshalling and unmarshalling.

 The library earlier has been known as `web` package of the [Tideland Go Library](https://github.com/tideland/golib).